How COVID-19 clinical trials are planned and what we can learn

-Today, we set out some of the key points of the guidance given by our top health regulators that are guaranteed to help any researcher restart or start-up their clinical trial.
-Whether you are finalizing the plans on your own study or interested in joining a clinical trial yourself, here are some of the guidelines that studies are now successfully implementing to ensure safety and security in a time of high external dangers.
+Today, we set out some of the key points of the guidance given by our top health regulators that are guaranteed to help any researcher restart or start-up their clinical trials.
+Whether you are finalizing the plans on your own study or interested in joining a clinical trial yourself, here are some of the guidelines that clinical studies are now successfully implementing to ensure safety and security in a time of high external dangers.

-First and foremost, it has been established that any changes in trial protocol typically are not implemented until they are presented to and approved by the Institutional Review Boards (IRBs) and the Independent Ethics Committees (IECs).
-Not all trials will need to implement alternative protocol as some studies already follow strict hygiene and social-distancing regulations, i.e. research and treatment for fatal or infectious diseases; but for those in our other areas, the need to put new processes in place or to modify existing processes will vary by the protocol and local situation.
+First and foremost, it has been established that any changes in clinical protocol typically are not implemented until they are presented to and approved by the Institutional Review Boards (IRBs) and the Independent Ethics Committees (IECs).
+Not all trials will need to implement alternative protocol as some studies already follow strict hygiene and social-distancing regulations, i.e. clinical research and treatment for fatal or infectious diseases; but for those in our other areas, the need to put new processes in place or to modify existing processes will vary by the clinical protocol and local situation.

 Robust efforts by sponsors, investigators, and IRBs/IECs to maintain the safety of trial participants and study data integrity are expected, and all efforts should be documented.
-As stated in their report, the FDA recognizes that protocol modifications may be required, including unavoidable protocol deviations.
-Ultimately, efforts to minimize impacts on trial integrity, and to document the reasons for protocol deviations, is paramount to running research today.
+As stated in their report, the FDA recognizes that protocol modifications may be required, including unavoidable clinical protocol deviations.
+Ultimately, efforts to minimize impacts on trial integrity, and to document the reasons for protocol deviations, is paramount to running clinical research today.

 While sponsors have always been influential over the running of a trial, the FDA’s report places more of an emphasis on stakeholders in ensuring the safety of trial operators and participants.
 The document states: